 The council has a strong balance sheet and owns some £1 billion of long term assets (mostly land and property).
-In addition, it has significant general reserves both for the general fund (£11.65m) and HRA (£30.9m) as at 31 March 2019.
+In addition, it has significant general reserves both for the general fund (£9.47m) and HRA (£33.97m) as at 31 March 2020.

-CIPFA has produced financial stress indicators for the council which show that it is not currently "at risk" (further detail provided in the budget report).
+CIPFA has produced financial stress indicators for the council which show that it is not currently "at risk" (further detail provided in Section 8 of the budget report).

 The council's general fund services are under the most financial pressure, both for revenue and capital expenditure.
-The huge uncertainties surrounding the changes in the local government finance regime from 2020/21 hinder robust forward financial planning for the general fund.

-Like many others, this council undertakes commercial activities which both contribute to its corporate priorities as well as generate new income streams to help fund front line services.
+The huge uncertainties surrounding the economic environment post the Covid-19 pandemic plus the changes in the local government finance regime from 2021/22 hinder robust forward financial planning for the general fund.
+Like many others, this council undertakes commercial activities which both contribute to its corporate priorities as well as generate income streams to help fund front line services.
 These activities are classified as non-financial investments.